j-u-p-iter/regexp-parser/CONTEXT_FREE_GRAMMAR.md

 A way of specifying programming languages using formal grammars and production rules with a particular form of notation (Backus-Naur form).

 It was the first notation, that was used to specify programming languages (ALGOL 58 in particular).
 This notation has some pros and cons.
 Through the time this notation is modified by many people, who try to create more appropriation, flexible notation for them.
 So, nearly everyone uses some flavor of BNF, tweaked to their own tastes.

+## Formal Grammar is the schema/plan of the future program

+If you know the grammar you can turn it into the programm.

+Grammar consists of non-terminals and terminals. non-terminals are variables in the grammar.
+To read the grammar (deriviate it) you should substitute one non-terminal (variable) with another. terminals are simple plain values, literals, like strings, numbers, booleans.

+To build the parser for the language you should convert the grammar of the language to it's programm analogue (programming implementation).

+If the non-terminal depends on some other non-terminals - it means, that in the programm we'll have a function that will depend on other function calls.
+For non-terminals we create the appropriate methods.

+If you get a string and a parser, based on grammar and run parser on the string (parse the string) you'll get answers on two questions:
+- does this string belongs to the language, described by grammar;
+- what is the structure of the string with regard to the grammar.